JSorella/comfortable-posting-polls/README.md

 This project pretends to count in a "fairly" way the polls results made in "[Pink Floyd Comfortably Posting](https://www.facebook.com/groups/ComfortablyPosting)" Facebook group.

+After making a huge serious research through the participation of people in this group, I decided to make the `Comfortably Posting Polls Data Processor`, a Python-based program developed to determine which songs conforms the truly & unique Worst of Pink Floyd playlist.

-This program computes real votes from users in the group and an algorithm (described below) chooses "the most disliked" tracks from the band in the most fairly way.
+This program computes real votes from users in the group and an algorithm (described below) chooses "the most disliked" tracks from the band in the most fairly way, ordered from most disliked/hated songs to less-disliked ones.

 The results tracks were chosen to create the following Spotify playlist: https://open.spotify.com/playlist/3IFI2OPM6uNYS4HWu4xVtr?si=oR8BMWVaRtOhvjHa9TmS9w